 History

 In 1988 Louis A. Mitchell (NHS Class of 1952) began acting on his dream of starting a non-profit, college access organization that would exclusively serve the Newark City School District.
-By offering matching funds from County Savings Bank, he challenged Newark High School alumni to contribute money for Last-Dollar Grants which would help qualified Newark graduates attend college.
+By offering matching funds from County Savings Bank, he challenged Newark High School alumni to contribute money for Last Dollar Grants which would help qualified Newark graduates attend college.
 Alumni responded generously and a group of community leaders, led by Jane Cook McConnell, met in the fall of 1991 to officially found A Call to College.
-Mrs. McConnell served as the President of the Governing Board until her passing in 2007.
-Her tireless dedication and exceptional leadership helped the organization become the model college access program it is today.

 1988

-Louis Mitchell begins fundraising to start organization
+Louis Mitchell began fundraising to start organization

 1991